mobizt/Firebase-ESP8266/src/README.md

-#### Update child nodes's key and virtual child ".priority" (using JSON data or FirebaseJson object) under the defined database path.
+#### Update child node's key and virtual child ".priority" (using JSON data or FirebaseJson object) under the defined database path.

 ```C++